 To receive credit for the seminar students must

-- have no more than one absence out of the thirteen total weekly sessions; for each absence beyond one your course grade will be lowered a full letter grade; arriving more than ten minutes late at the beginning of the seminar or leaving early will be considered an absence for that full session.
+- have no more than two absences out of the twelve total weekly sessions (three absences are strictly unallowed); arriving more than ten minutes late at the beginning of the seminar or leaving early will be considered an absence for that full session.

 - give one oral presentation on a film and on the required text(s) for that week

 Final essay (3000 words): 30%,